Best Soap Molds of 2023! Listed are the best silicone and wood molds, with all the pros and cons plus great tips and tutorials on how to use them.

 Disclaimer: This post contains affiliate links.
 See full disclosure here.

 If you're just starting out and don't want to invest in a mold right away, I've got great news: you don't have to.
 Chances are you already have tons of "soap molds" sitting in your house.
-You can upcycle anything from empty milk cartons, oatmeal containers, food containers, empty yoghurt cups and even pringles cans.
+You can upcycle anything from empty milk cartons, oatmeal containers, food containers, empty yogurt cups, Pringles cans, you name it.

 Things to look out for when using recycled soap molds:

-- material has to be heat resistant (NO glass) and not made out of aluminum
+- material has to be heat resistant (NO glass) and not made out of or coated with aluminum

 - lye soap and aluminum shouldn't get in contact